6.4 Ethics Committees

 Figure 6.8 Ethics Committee

 After the passage of the Patient Self-Determination Act in 1991, all health care institutions receiving Medicare or Medicaid funding are required to form ethics committees.
 The Joint Commission (TJC) also requires organizations to have a formalized mechanism of dealing with ethical issues.
-Nurses should be aware of the process for requesting guidance and support from ethics committees at their workplace for ethical issues affecting patients or staff.[3]
+Nurses should be aware of the process for requesting guidance and support from ethics committees at their workplace for ethical issues affecting clients or staff.[3]

 Institutional Review Boards and Ethical Research